nweber23/nweber23/README.md

 ## ⚽️ Interests

 Outside of coding, you’ll find me:
-- WWatching or playing football — proud supporter of **FC Bayern Munich**
+- Watching or playing football — proud supporter of **FC Bayern Munich**
 - Geeking out about cars and automotive tech

 ---